o3de/o3de.org/content/docs/user-guide/programming/components/create-component.md

     Typically, the bus interface header is placed in a Gem's public include directory: `Code/Include/<gem-name>`.
 The two component source files go into a Gem's `Code/Source` directory.

     {{< note >}}
-If you decide to put the interface header in a different directory than `Include/<gem-name>`, you will need to adjust its include path in the component header.
+If you decide to put the interface header in a different directory than `Include/<gem-name>`, you must adjust its include path in the component header.
     {{< /note >}}

-1. Add the interface header to your Gem's API CMake source file list, for example: `<Gem>/Code/mygem_api_files.cmake`.
+1. Add the interface header to your Gem's API CMake source file list.
+For example: `<Gem>/Code/mygem_api_files.cmake`.

-1. Add the two component files to your Gem's private CMake source file list, for example: `<Gem>/Code/mygem_private_files.cmake`.
+1. Add the two component files to your Gem's private CMake source file list.
+For example: `<Gem>/Code/mygem_private_files.cmake`.

 ## Register the component